sourcegraph/handbook/content/product/design/research/index.md

 Use the following methods to identify internal research subjects:

 - Post a request in #dev-chat, #ce, #community-chat or #customer support with information about the area you are researching
 - Often, developers have little bandwith for new requests.
-Making direct requests of specific developers tends to yeild a higher response rate
+Making direct requests of specific developers tends to yield a higher response rate

 ## External users